cx-language/cx/docs/book/introduction.md

 ## Why C*?

-C++ is a large and complex language that has accumulated many problems over the years, for example:
+C++ is a huge and complex language that has accumulated many problems over the years, for example:

 - No standard build system.
 - No standard way to manage dependencies.